-Smirnov, Cramér, and von Mises.
-It adds a weight function to allow the researcher to attach differential importance to various portions of the distribution function (Anderson and Darling, 1964a).
-It nests the Cramér-von Mises ω^2 statistic which is based on equal weighting.
-The AD default weighting is one that equalizes the sampling error across the (empirical) support of the distribution function (Anderson and Darling, 1964b, p.
+The AD approach builds on tests previously proposed by Kolmogorov, Smirnov, Cramér, and von Mises.
+It adds a weight function to allow the researcher to attach differential importance to various portions of the distribution function (Anderson and Darling (1952)).
+It nests the Cramér-von Mises ω^2 statistic, which is based on equal weighting.
+The AD default weighting equalizes the sampling error across the (empirical) support of the distribution function (Anderson and Darling (1954), p.
 767).
 It effectively attaches more weight to the tails of the distribution.
 Scholz and Stephens (1987, p.
-919) argue that among alternatives, the AD test statistic has attractive small sample (i.e., small k) properties.
+919) argue that among alternatives, the AD test statistic has attractive small-sample (i.e., small k) properties.